(Updated for 2022)

 IS IT REALLY CHEAPER TO GO ALL THE WAY TO MEXICO FOR AN ALL-ON-4 TREATMENT?

 There is no way it can be cheaper right?!
-Flights, hotels, rental cars, taxis, restaurant food, time-off work, medication…and every other way a person could lose money on a trip to Mexico….there is NO WAY someone will come out ahead.
+Flights, hotels, rental cars, taxis, restaurant food, time-off work, medication…and every other way a person could lose money on a trip to Mexico….there is NO WAY someone will come out ahead you’d think.
 After all, you are not comparing apples to apples here right?
 Getting help in Mexico means you actually have to GO there, which drives the cost up considerably.
 How could it possibly be cheaper?

 First we need to figure out…